iterating/HandwrittenLetter/readme.md

 # Convert typed text to handwritten letters

-This project provides a simple tool for converting typed text into handwritten letters.
+Practice your manual handwriting skills.
+Then use the letters you've practiced to convert typed text into a handwritten format!
+.
 The application is built using Python, Pygame, and Pillow libraries.

 ## Features